Juan María Osuna: Life

 Juan María Osuna was born 1785 in California to Juan Hismerio Osuna and Maria Alvarado.
 He was a soldier and corporal of the San Diego Company and settled in San Diego.
 Juan María Osuna was District elector in 1830 and took part in the Mexican Revolution of 1831.

 After retiring as a corporal, Osuna and his family were the first to build on the plain outside the Presidio of San Diego.
 He built a three-room adobe with his sons and a dispensary.

-In 1833, with five other male citizens, Osuna urged the governor to establish a pueblo (town) government for San Diego, to replace 60-some years of military rule.
+In 1833, with five other male citizens, Osuna urged the governor to establish a pueblo government for San Diego, to replace 60-some years of military rule.
 On January 1, 1835, this came to reality and Osuna was elected the first Alcade of San Diego pueblo.
 Lt.
 Santiago Argüello, the last Commandant of San Diego Presidio gave Osuna his staff of office, symbolizing the transfer of government from the military to civilian self-rule.
 He defeated Pío Pico by 13 votes.
 Pico later became the last Mexican governor of Alta California.
 Osuna also served as juez de pas (justice of the peace) 1839–40 and 1846.